newtmex/BioCrypt/README.md

-You need Node.js installed in your machine to use this script
+You need Node.js installed on your machine to use this script

 cd to/the/folder/where/round1.js is